 It is a positive miracle in its correct application of two distinct titles to their proper eras.
 It is a negative miracle in its meticulous avoidance of the anachronistic error that had permeated the most respected and available source text.
 This is not the work of a gifted storyteller or a clever editor.
 The precision is too specific, the historical context too obscure, the corroboration too perfect.

-This is the unmistakable signature of an Author unbound by the limitations of time and human ignorance.
-It is the quiet, confident voice of the ultimate Historian, narrating events not as they were remembered or misremembered by humanity, but as they actually occurred.
-It is a sign embedded in the text, designed to lie in wait for centuries, only to blossom into full clarity in an age of historical and archaeological discovery, serving as an enduring proof for every generation that chooses to investigate with an open and discerning mind.
+This is unmistakable evidence that its source is the Creator, who is unbound by the limitations of time and human ignorance.
+It is the quiet, confident narration of the Creator, recounting events not as they were remembered or misremembered by humanity, but as they actually occurred.
+It is a sign embedded in the text, destined to lie in wait for centuries, only to blossom into full clarity in an age of historical and archaeological discovery, serving as an enduring proof for every generation that chooses to investigate with intellectual honesty.
 The case is built; the evidence rests.
-The verdict it compels points to a single, inescapable origin: the Lord of all worlds, the Knower of the seen and the unseen.
+The verdict compelled by the evidence points to a single, inescapable origin: the Lord of all worlds, the Knower of the seen and the unseen.